 The above article is a little excerpt from the manual, The Family Meal Table and Hospitality.
 This manual will give you a vision for your family meal table far beyond what you have ever had before.
 It has 35 chapters and over 200 pages of scriptural inspiration and creative ideas for your family mealtimes and hospitality.
 It also has questions at the end of each chapter for personal meditation or group discussion in a Bible Study group.
 This manual is a wonderful help for every family serious about studying the Word of God.

-The Bible Story 10 Vol Set By Arthur S. Maxwell, narrated by Aunt Sue and Uncle Dan of Your Story Hour (Audio – 40 CDs).
-We enjoyed being able to listen to CDs in the car on road trips.
+The Bible Story 10 Vol Set By Arthur S. Maxwell (Audio – 40 CDs).
+Great on road trips.
 We would listen over and over again!